neha702/EasyMeet/README.md

 ### How to get to the app?

-1) First page that we get after npm run start is the registartion page,if we give username and password we get a pop that asks us to move to login page.
+1) First page that we get after npm run start is the registration page,if we give username and password we get a pop that asks us to move to login page.

 2) If we enter username and password that already exist in database for registration page,we get popup for error message.